jeremiah-shaulov/deno_php_world/README.md

 // and at last, terminate the interpreter await g.exit();
 ```
-There are 3 configurable settings:
+There are several configurable settings:

-1. `settings.php_cli_name` - PHP-CLI command name.
+1. `settings.php_cli_name` - PHP-CLI command name (default `php`).
-2. `settings.unix_socket_name` - On Windows this setting is ignored.
-Name of unix-domain socket to use on non-Windows systems.
-By default it's `/tmp/deno-php-commands-io`.
-Setting it to empty string causes `php_world` to use TCP sockets, as on Windows.
-Currently Deno requires `--unstable` flag when using unix-domain sockets.
-And the `--allow-net` flag is only needed if using TCP.
+2. `settings.unix_socket_name` - `php_world` uses socket channel to communicate with the remote interpreter.
+By default it uses random (free) TCP port.
+On non-Windows systems you can use a unix-domain socket.
+Set `settings.unix_socket_name` to full path of socket node file, where it will be created.
 3. `settings.stdout` - allows to redirect PHP process echo output (see below).
+4. `settings.php_fpm.listen` - If set, `php_world` will use PHP-FPM service, not CLI.
+Set this to what appears in your PHP-FPM pool configuration file (see line that contains `listen = ...`).
+5. `settings.php_fpm.keep_alive_timeout` - Connections to PHP-FPM service will be reused for this number of milliseconds (deno script may not exit while there're idle connections - call `php.close_idle()` to close them).

 ### Interface